 On the People’s Plaza area there are reading area with extensive comic collection, children playing area, gachapon machine and also photo box.

-There are two choices of gachapon machine with different items inside and each cost 200yen.
-Luckily AnakJajan manage to get the items we wanted, Doraemon and Handsome Giant 🙂
+There are two choices of gachapon with different items inside and each cost 200yen.
+Luckily AnakJajan managed to get the items we wanted, Doraemon and Handsome Giant 🙂

 Don’t forget to play at the outdoor garden area too where you can find a magic pink door a.k.a ‘Pintu Kemana Saja’ from Doraemon where he always uses it to go anywhere.
 I wish I have this magic door so I can travel to Japan everyday!!
 Make sure you take picture as much as you can!!

-You also will find a playground area with three huge concrete pipes where Nobita and his friends always play at.
+You also will find a playground area with three huge concrete pipes where Nobita and his friends are usually playing together.

 Service there was also really good (I think this whole Japan trip we never experienced any bad service at all), don’t hesitate to ask the staff to help you taking picture okay??